villhei/elixirtut/elixir_web/app/chapters/03_data_structures.md

 %{finland: "Helsinki", germany: "Berlin"}
 ```

-The contents of the map can also be modified with the functions `Map.delete/2` which accepts a map and key to be deleted and `Map.drop/2` accepting a map and a list of keys to be deleted.
-The original map is not modified, but a new copy with the values removed is created.
+The contents of the map can also be modified with the functions `Map.delete/2` which accepts a map and key to be deleted.
+For multiple keys, `Map.drop/2` accepts a map and a list of keys to be deleted.
+The original map is not modified, but a new copy with the values removed is created in both cases.

 ```elixir
 iex> %{} = %{finland: "Helsinki", germany: "Berlin", spain: "Madrid", sweden: "Stockholm"}
 %{finland: "Helsinki", germany: "Berlin", spain: "Madrid", sweden: "Stockholm"}
 ```

-When performing pattern matching with maps, it's important to notice that an empty map `%{}` as a right-hand side of the match operator `=` matches all lists.
+When performing pattern matching with maps, it's important to notice that an empty map `%{}` as a right-hand side of the match operator `=` matches all maps and can be used as a type guard (more about type guards later on).

 ```elixir
 iex> animal_sounds =  %{cow: "Moo!", dog: "Woof!", cat: "Meeoow!"}